-Oileán Chléire (Cape Clear) – The Storytellers’ Island
+Oileán Chléire (Cape Clear) is known as The Storytellers’ Island

 Cape Clear has an enviable location – right on the cusp of the continental shelf.
-The entrance to Roaringwater Bay is one of the leading dolphin and whale sighting locations in Europe, and – if the weather’s on your side – a visitor might also catch sight of leatherback turtles, sunfish, and sharks.
+The entrance to Roaringwater Bay is one of the leading dolphin and whale sighting locations in Europe, and, if the weather’s on your side, you might also catch sight of leatherback turtles, sunfish, and sharks.

 The island is also home to Ireland’s only manned bird observatory, which has been maintaining a daily species log since 1959.
 Located a mere two-minute walk from the ferry beach, the observatory is manned by a resident warden (March to November), and even offers birdwatchers hostel-style accommodation.
 May and October are high season.